DIRECTED ENERGY PROFESSIONAL SOCIETY

 Robert Butts

-• Jacqueline Gish, invested 20 October 2004 in Rockville, Maryland, was cited significant contributions to the Directed Energy community through personal technical contributions to laser technology development and the integrity of her management and leadership of solid-state laser research and development.
+• Jacqueline Gish, invested 20 October 2004 in Rockville, Maryland, was cited for significant contributions to the Directed Energy community through personal technical contributions to laser technology development and the integrity of her management and leadership of solid-state laser research and development.

 Jacqueline Gish